NFL Studio Host

 Berman was named the 2001 winner of the prestigious Reds Bagnell Award from the Maxwell Football Club of Philadelphia for “contributions to the game of football.”
 Previous recipients include Pete Rozelle, Don Shula, Joe Paterno, and Eddie Robinson, among others.
 In January 2009, Berman was honored with The Pat Summerall Award at the annual Legends for Charity dinner in recognition of his longtime excellence in football broadcasting.

-Berman — a veteran of 30 Super Bowls, beginning with the 49ers’ first NFL Championship in Super Bowl XVI — has worked alongside Tom Jackson on Sunday NFL Countdown since 1987, when ESPN first acquired the rights to carry the NFL.
-This dynamic duo teamed together every Sunday night in the fall from 1987-2005 to host the critically-acclaimed NFL PrimeTime, annually cable television’s highest-rated studio show.
-Since 2006, Berman and Jackson have continued to deliver all the NFL highlights to fans — for a total of 25 years now – during both the 7 p.m. edition of the Sunday night SportsCenter (with John Saunders and Trent Dilfer) and on “The Blitz” on the 11 p.m.
+Berman – a veteran of 32 Super Bowls, beginning with the 49ers’ first NFL Championship in Super Bowl XVI – has worked alongside Tom Jackson on Sunday NFL Countdown since 1987, when ESPN first acquired the rights to carry the NFL.
+The 2014 NFL season is their 28th year working together, which is unheard of in TV, falling just three years short of the longest duo – 31 years – in Johnny Carson and Ed McMahon.
+Berman and Jackson teamed together every Sunday night in the fall from 1987-2005 to host the critically-acclaimed NFL PrimeTime, which still holds the record as cable television’s highest-rated studio show.
+Since 2006, they continue to deliver all the NFL highlights to fans during both the 7 p.m. edition of the Sunday night SportsCenter (with John Saunders and Trent Dilfer) and on “The Blitz” on the 11 p.m.
 SportsCenter (as PrimeTime moved to Mondays).

 When Monday Night Football moved to ESPN in 2006, so did Berman’s signature weekly halftime highlights trip through the NFL, “The Fastest Three Minutes in Television.”
-It was a staple on Sunday Night Football for all 19 years (1987-2005), on MNF from 2006-11, and remains one now on the Sunday night SportsCenter.
-In 2006, Berman traveled to the MNF city each week to host the Monday Night Countdown 90-minute pre-game, halftime and post-game shows.
-He continues in that role today from the ESPN studios, and in 2008 Berman had the honor of conducting the final interviews with then presidential candidates Barack Obama and John McCain during the MNF halftime on the eve of the election.
+It was a staple on Sunday Night Football for all 19 years (1987-2005), and remains one now on Monday Night Football and Monday Night Countdown.
+In 2006, Berman traveled to the MNF city each week to host the Monday Night Countdown pre-game, halftime and post-game shows.
+He continues in that role today from the ESPN studios, and for the third year straight serves as play-by-play announcer for MNF’s late game in the opening weekdoubleheader with Dilfer.
+In two election years, Berman had the honor of conducting the final interviews with then presidential candidates Barack Obama and John McCain (2008) and President Barack Obama and Mitt Romney (2012) during the MNF halftimes on election eve.

-Berman played the role of halftime host for ABC Sports’ Monday Night Football from 1996-1999, and he served as host of the Monday Night Blast pre-game show in 1998 and anchored the network’s Wildcard Saturday from 1996-2005.
+Berman played the role of halftime host for ABC Sports’ MNF from 1996-1999, and he served as host of the Monday Night Blast pre-game show in 1998.
+He also anchored ABC’s Wild Card Saturday from 1996-2005 and will fulfill the same role for ESPN when the network televises its first Wild Card playoff game in 2015.
 In 2000, 2003 and 2006, Berman anchored ABC’s Super Bowl XXXIV, XXXVII and XL pre-game shows working alongside the likes of Hall of Fame 49ers quarterback Steve Young and Jackson, two of his regular ESPN partners.

-Berman has anchored ESPN’s annual NFL Draft telecast since 1987, and he hosted ESPN’s two-hour documentary presentation in 2009 of The Greatest Game Ever Played highlighting the legendary 1958 NFL Championship Game between the Colts and Giants.
+Berman has anchored ESPN’s annual NFL Draft telecast since 1987 and has taken part in the overall coverage of the draft since 1981.
 His prognosticating alter-ego – the “Swami” – has provided weekly NFL predictions and observations on SportsCenter since ESPN’s very first year in 1979.
+Berman also hosted ESPN’s two-hour documentary presentation in 2009 of The Greatest Game Ever Played highlighting the legendary 1958 NFL Championship Game between the Colts and Giants.

-Since 1990, Berman has served as a play-by-play commentator for ESPN Major League Baseball games, including division playoff coverage from 1996-2005.
+Since 1990, Berman has served as a play-by-play commentator for ESPN Major League Baseball games, including division playoff coverage from 1996-2006.
 Among Berman’s career highlights was calling ESPN’s Emmy Award-winning telecast of Cal Ripken’s 2,131st consecutive game September 6, 1995.
-He also hosts Baseball Tonight, the network’s nightly compendium of Major League Baseball highlights, news and features that won a Sports Emmy in 2003.
-He has covered 26 All Star games, including the Home Run Derby, and 26 World Series for ESPN, including the 1989 San Francisco Earthquake.
+He has also hosted Baseball Tonight since its inception, the network’s nightly compendium of Major League Baseball highlights, news and features that won a Sports Emmy in 2003.
+He has covered 29 All Star games, including the Home Run Derby, and 2014 marks his 28th World Series for ESPN, including the 1989 San Francisco Earthquake.

-Since 1986, Berman has covered the U.S. Open, a role that he relishes, including the “NFL PrimeTime of golf,” the nightly U.S. Open highlights show.
+From 1986-2014, Berman covered the U.S. Open, a role that he relished, including the “NFL PrimeTime of golf,” the nightly U.S. Open highlights show.
 In 2003, he added play-by-play duties for ESPN’s coverage of the first and second rounds of the U.S. Open to his host role.

 Always looking to broaden his reach, Berman brought his passion and appreciation for hockey to the 2003 and 2004 Stanley Cup Playoffs as co-host of telecasts on ESPN and ABC.